 Pub in the Park

 Get in there early and grab yourself some tickets for The Big Feastival 2019, the ultimate feel-good festival located in the Cotswolds.
-The line up is yet to be announced, but you can guarantee a combination of top class food and smashing music.
-Last year saw the likes of Basement Jaxx, Craig David, Paloma Faith, James Arthur, Sugarhill Gang & Furious Five perform, as well as food from Mark Hix, Marco Pierre White and Raymond Blanc.
+Jess Glynne, Elbow and Rudimental are set to headline on the music front alongside top names from the food world such as Raymond Blanc OBE, Candice Brown and Daniel Clifford.
 Check out our guide to last year’s festival to get a feel for the vibes.

 Set in the grounds of the imposing Ludlow Castle, Ludlow’s food festivals are truly unique.
 Their 2019 Spring Festival will take place on 11-12 May, with the focus on ‘beer, bread, bangers & classic cars’.
 Brewers from some of the biggest names in the region will be in attendance, including Hobsons, Corvedale, Brecon Brewery, Wye Valley and Ludlow Brewery.
 Not only will visitors get the chance to sample the beers, you’ll also hear the story behind them: the hints, tips and tricks of the perfect brew.
 Likely to be the grandest place you’ve enjoyed a pint.

 Curated by superstar chef Mark Hix, Food Rocks in Lyme Regis will see the best food and drink producers from around Dorset come together for another year in 2019.
-The main stage will showcase a diverse mix of interactive cookery demonstrations, talks and tastings –last year saw live demonstrations from top chefs (Michael Caines and Mitch Tonks to name a few) and exciting one-off supper clubs.
-Stay tuned for 2019 announcements.
+The main stage will showcase a diverse mix of interactive cookery demonstrations, talks and tastings, with a line up featuring Mitch Tonks, Angela Harnett and Steven Lamb.

 Snape Maltings in Suffolk is home to the famous Aldeburgh Music festival, but also the Food & Drink festival which is widely regarded as one of the best in the country.
-Next September it’s returning for its 14th year, giving guests the opportunity to experience all of Suffolk’s best food and drink under one roof, with a large indoor market, food stalls, masterclasses, events and talks from renowned chefs – last year’s line-up included this Dan Doherty, Thomasina Miers and Melissa Hemsley.
+Next September it’s returning for its 14th year, giving guests the opportunity to experience all of Suffolk’s best food and drink under one roof, with a large indoor market, food stalls, masterclasses, events and talks from renowned chefs – this year the line-up features Tommi Miers, Dan Doherty, Melissa Hemsley, Chetna Makan and Maunika Gowardhan.
 One to put in the diary.

 Bringing together some of the UK’s most talented chefs, Fork to Fork festival was set up in 2015 to raise money for an Open Air classroom project to teach children how to succeed in work and life.
 Expect to wash down delicious meals with some of London’s finest craft beer, artisan wines and spirits.
-Dates for 2019 yet to be announced, find out more at
+Find out more at

 Taste of London has established itself as the foodie event of the summer.
-Held in Regent’s Park, visitors can try exciting street food, discover new products, shop to your heart’s content and learn from the experts.
+Held in Regent’s Park, visitors can try exciting street food, discover new products, shop till your heart’s content and learn from the experts.
 Cocktail and cookery masterclasses will keep you busy, while the Taste Theatre is an absolute must, where you can get hands-on with your culinary heroes.
-A wonderful summer’s day out – let’s just hope the weather man plays game… Tickets from £13,
+This year the theme is ‘Wild in the City’, exploring concepts of sustainability and championing craftsmanship in food, with an appearance from South African restaurant , crowned Restaurant of the Year at The World Restaurant Awards 2019, alongside Brigadiers, Indian Accent and many more.
+A wonderful summer’s day out – let’s just hope the weather man plays game… Tickets from £13